 RESEARCH AT A GLANCE

-This page provides a quick snapshot of all Canadian consumer research commissioned by FPSC.
+This page provides a quick snapshot of all Canadian consumer research commissioned by FP Canada.
 Click on the links below to learn more about each research study and check back often for the latest research results.
-For more opportunities to explore key topics in financial planning, check out these exciting events taking place in Toronto and Vancouver during Financial Planning Week.

 A significant number of Canadians are turning a blind eye to their personal finances due to confusion, a lack of knowledge or simply being overwhelmed.
 This survey found that four-in-10 Canadians (39%) feel they don’t have their financial future under control, while three-in-10 (29%) say they are overwhelmed with their financial options.